-Stop Testing or Exit Criteria: Every tester are very passionate at the beginning of a project.
-Create testing documents like test cases, test plans, and test strategy documents.
-Then once the application is developed, we test the application and comes with some interesting defects in the early stage of the project and follow up until those defects are closed.
+Stop Testing or Exit Criteria: Every tester is very passionate at the beginning of a project.
+Create test documents like test cases, plans, and strategy documents.
+Then, once the application is developed, we test it, develop some interesting defects in the early stage of the project, and follow up until those defects are closed.

-In the first iteration we are getting and lots of defects and fix those after that again we started one more iteration we are getting less defects, and the same process runs for some iterations.
+In the first iteration, we got lots of defects and fixed those.
+After that, we started one more iteration.
+We get fewer defects, and the same process runs for some iterations.
 But after some repetition, we are thinking about, “When we stop the Testing of the application?”.

-So how we will conclude that the testing is enough, we will try to figure out with taking some real-time examples.
-But the fact is that testing can not be considered as complete, because we can not prove scientifically that our application is free from the errors.
+So, how will we conclude that the testing is enough?
+We will try to figure this out by taking some real-time examples.
+But the fact is that testing can not be considered complete because we can not prove scientifically that our application is free from errors.

 Test Criteria